Debugging the Linux Kernel: A Comprehensive Guide

 Log Levels:

-supports log levels to categorize messages:- Levels range from
+printksupports log levels to categorize messages:- Levels range from

-(debugging information). - Example:
+KERN_EMERG(critical) toKERN_DEBUG(debugging information). - Example:

-printk(KERN_INFO "Info message\n");
+printk(KERN_INFO "Info message\n");.

 - Levels range from